 Games at Wshful.com

 Wshful offers three levels of syndicates for two lotteries – EuroMillions and Mega Millions.
 Their Basic $5 a week buys players into 5 EuroMillions and 5 Mega Millions tickets a week.
 Each syndicate/draw has 88 shares.
-The next level is the Standard for $12 per week for 15 tickets times 2 lotteries twice a week again shared between 88 shares.
+The next level is the Standard of $12 per week for 15 tickets times 2 lotteries twice a week again shared between 88 shares.
 We’re still looking at 15 tickets by 88 shares for each draw.
 The top level is Premium with $20 a week for 30 tickets per lottery for 2 weekly draws.
 We’re still talking only 30 tickets to 88 shares for each draw.
 There is no information on how they choose the actual ticket numbers.

 Why Do You Play Syndicates?

 The whole point of playing in a syndicate is to maximize tickets to shares.
 The good syndicates definitely have more tickets than shares.
 This one doesn’t even come close.
-The minimum buy in here is for 4 weeks.
-It seems fairly simple to opt out though you can’t officially until you finish that specific 4 week subscription.
+The minimum buy-in here is for 4 weeks.
+It seems fairly simple to opt out though you can’t officially until you finish that specific 4-week subscription.

 Added Value Wshful Points

 Players earn 6 wshful points when they first subscribe.
 Each referral that registers earns players 1 point and each that subscribes earns players 10 points.
-For each 10 points a player accumulates, this is good for 5 bonus lottery lines for US Powerball for 5 weeks.
+For every 10 points a player accumulates, this is good for 5 bonus lottery lines for US Powerball for 5 weeks.
 It looks like that is one ticket per week (even though we know Powerball is played twice a week).
 Get to 100 points and you get a year’s worth of bonus lottery lines.

 Wshful Getting Your Winnings